Multitaper estimation on arbitrary domains: Numerical results

 At low $R$, the influence of the clean projection images yields high variance for all the estimators, since the images vary according to viewing angle.
 The effect is exacerbated for the proxy multitaper estimators and the tapered periodogram since $\sset$ has greater overlap with the projections compared to $\ssetgrids$.
 As $R$ increases, however, \emph{the proxy multitaper estimator $\hspdr$ enjoys a lower variance}, since it draws upon a larger number of samples compared to the tensor multitaper estimator $\hspdmt$, reducing the variance by a factor of two.
 The tapered periodogram, meanwhile, has high variance for all $R$ since it only employs a single taper, providing no variance reduction.

 The low bias and variance for high $R$ combine to yield a lower MSE for the proxy multitaper estimator $\hspdr$ compared to the other estimators.
-On average, the proxy multitaper estimator gives an error \emph{a factor of two lower} than the tensor multitaper, and beats the tapered periodogram by \emph{a factor of three}.
+On average, the proxy multitaper estimator gives an error a factor of $1.7$ lower than the tensor multitaper.